Felt is one of the oldest fabrics known to man. So, for old time sake then, a Felt Crafts Tutorial today: how to make hair bows out of felt.

 - 5 lbs: that’s a LOT of wool felt craft materials.
 You can make many things with that.

 - I was gifted such a $20 pack by Carolina Mornings (the Futons & Zafu Meditation Pillow Makers).
 I have made 7-8 things already, and only barely begun using it up.

 - Tip: if you want to make larger items: you can ask for/order wide scraps, so that you can make bag linings etc. with it.

 - So, hop over!
-BE SURE TO use our exclusive Carolina Morning discount code of 0012310, and YOU will get 5% off your entire first order.
+BE SURE TO use our exclusive Carolina Morning discount code of 0012310, and YOU will get 5% off your entire first order (check if it’s still valid in 2023?).
 Even if you add a futon, 15 zafu meditation pillows to that bag of organic wool felt scraps.
 You will always get 5% off, and …. they are so nice to give us a kind commission as well.